April Benayoum

 April Benayoum (born 16 March 1999) is a French model and beauty pageant titleholder who was crowned Miss Provence 2020 and Miss World France 2021.
 As Miss Provence, Benayoum competed at Miss France 2021, where she placed as the first runner-up.
-Following the competition, Benayoum was appointed Miss World France 2021, and placed in the Top 13 at Miss World 2022.
+Following the competition, Benayoum was appointed Miss World France 2021, and placed in the Top 13 at Miss World 2021.

-In the aftermath of Miss France, Benayoum, who is of Israeli origin, was the target of anti-Semitism on social media after speaking about her Israeli origins during the event.
+In the aftermath of Miss France, Benayoum, who is of partial Israeli origin, was the target of anti-Semitism on social media after speaking about her Israeli origins during the event.
 The incident received media attention in France, and resulted in seven netizens being convicted of aggravated insult for prejudiced comments made online about Benayoum and her ethnicity.

 Early life and education

 Benayoum was born on 16 March 1999 in Aix-en-Provence to parents Didier and Nelly Benayoum (née Stojcic).
 Her father is of Italian and Israeli descent and worked as the chief warrant officer of the gendarmerie in Éguilles, while her mother is of Serbo-Croatian origin and worked as a school monitor at a collège.
 Benayoum's paternal grandmother Georgette Ivaldi was a former beauty pageant titleholder who was crowned Miss Marseille in the 1950s.

 Benayoum grew up in a variety of cities in the Provence-Alpes-Côte d'Azur (PACA) region, such as Menton, Martigues, and Éguilles, moving often due to her father's career.
 After receiving her baccalauréat litteraire, Benayoum received a brevet de technicien supérieur (BTS) diploma in international trade in 2019, part of which was spent living and working in London, and afterwards a bachelor's degree in marketing.